nixworks/public/news/2013/05/24/README.md

 ##### Main Street Family Pharmacy
 ### [Main Street Family Pharmacy of Newbern, Tennessee, US voluntarily recalls a steroid injection (preservative-free methylprednisolone acetate), used for arthritis and allergy relief in at least 11 states.
 No serious infections are reported. ](/news/2013/05/24/main-street-family-pharmacy-of-newbern-tennessee-us-voluntarily-recalls-a-steroid-injection-preservative-free-methylprednisolone-acetate.md)
-_Context: arthritis, Main Street Family Pharmacy, allergy, steroid, injection, methylprednisolone acetate, Newbern, Tennessee_
+_Context: steroid, Main Street Family Pharmacy, methylprednisolone acetate, Newbern, Tennessee, allergy, injection, arthritis_

 ##### Metropolitan Police Service
 ### [As part of "a policy of reducing the impact of rough sleepers on the community" London's Metropolitan police seize belongings including sleeping bags from homeless people. ](/news/2013/05/24/as-part-of-a-policy-of-reducing-the-impact-of-rough-sleepers-on-the-community-london-s-metropolitan-police-seize-belongings-including-slee.md)